rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 npm --save-dev install eslint
 {{< /highlight >}}

-Since we are using Webpack, we have to tell Webpack that we want to use eslint in our build.
-Therefore we can install {{% a_blank "eslint-loader" "https://github.com/MoOx/eslint-loader" %}}.
+Since the project uses Webpack, you have to tell Webpack that you want to use eslint in your build.
+Therefore you can install {{% a_blank "eslint-loader" "https://github.com/MoOx/eslint-loader" %}}.

 *From root folder:*